payloadcms/website/notes.md

+# RenderBlocks excludes few blocks:

-# Blocks are being rendered from following collections:
+# RenderBlocks is used at the from following collections > pages:
 - Post Collection > BlogPost page
 - Pages Collection > Home page and static pages
 - > case-studies page